aa-ahmed-aa/SyliusPaymobPlugin/README.md

 - `master` branch supports sylius version 1.8 & 1.9
 - `1.12` branch supports sylius version 1.12

-## Documentation

-For a comprehensive guide on Sylius Plugins development please go to Sylius documentation, there you will find the <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development Guide</a>, that is full of examples.

 ## Quickstart Installation

 ## Installation